AidanShah/SoftEngTeam/README.md

 ### 5) Accountability

 This seemed pretty deliberately copied off the example.
 Can we redo this?
-For example: when will you escalate to me?
+Also, we need to be more specific on what or how: When will you escalate to me?
 Can you document the issue before bringing it up to me?
 (I will say yes you will have to do so as consequence for copying.)

 ### 6) Conflict